 In the United States, car insurance laws typically fall into one of two categories: fault or no-fault.
 Under a no-fault system, drivers carry personal injury protection (PIP) insurance to pay for their own losses after an accident, regardless of who was responsible.
 These drivers can pursue a third-party insurance claim or lawsuit if their injuries meet certain severity thresholds.

 Like the majority of states, Georgia follows a fault car insurance system.
 Under state law, drivers are financially responsible for the damages of their victims in any accident they cause.
-If you are injured in a collision caused by someone else, you can file an insurance claim or lawsuit against the at-fault party with an Augusta injury lawyer.
+If you are injured in a collision caused by someone else, you can file an insurance claim or lawsuit against the at-fault party with an Augusta personal injury lawyer.

 All drivers in Georgia must carry the following minimum amounts of liability insurance coverage.

 $25,000 for injury or death to one person per accident